If there was an award for the most overused food ingredient with the least nutritional value, sugar would win in a cakewalk.

 In a society that’s made added sugars a primary source of calories, we can see how sugar is harming the health of billions.

-And for some people, especially those who are more susceptible to addictive foods and are high on what neuroscientist, Susan Peirce Thompson, PhD, calls the “susceptibility scale,” the taste of sweet foods other than whole fruits — even stevia and dried fruits — can trigger addictive tendencies.
+And for some people, especially those who are more susceptible to addictive foods and are high on what neuroscientist Susan Peirce Thompson, PhD, calls the “susceptibility scale,” the taste of sweet foods other than whole fruits — even stevia and dried fruits — can trigger addictive tendencies.
 You can learn more about Susan’s brilliant work here.

 Tell us in the comments below:

-Are there any sweeteners or sugar substitutes you never eat?
+- Are there any sweeteners you never eat?

 Featured Image: iStock.com/eskymaks